tripleS-Dev/esp-lowcode-matter/docs/getting_started_terminal.md

 ### Prepare Device

+>(Note: Ensure that your hardware is properly set up and that USB port permissions are correctly configured.
+Refer [Port Permissions](./hardware_setup.md#port-permissions-for-usb-to-serial-converters) for OS specific instructions.)

 Erase the flash on the device and flash the pre-built binaries to the device.
 This only needs to be done once for each device.

 ```sh